dojo/docs/dojox/grid/EnhancedGrid/plugins/Filter.rst

 				structure: layout,
 				plugins: {
 					filter: {
-						//Show the closeFilterbarButton at the filter bar
+						/*Show the closeFilterbarButton at the filter bar*/
 						closeFilterbarButton: true,
-						//Set the maximum rule count to 5
+						/*Set the maximum rule count to 5*/
 						ruleCount: 5,
-						//Set the name of the items
+						/*Set the name of the items*/
 						itemsName: "songs"
 					}
 				}